 Following acceptance into the program and prior to beginning PNE120 clinical, students must meet health and immunization requirements and obtain CPR by taking the American Heart Association CPR Professional Level BLS and be a state tested certified nursing assistant- STNA.
-A BCI/FBI criminal background check must be completed prior to beginning the program.
-A drug screen may be required by clinical agencies.
+A BCI/FBI criminal background check must be completed 6 to 8 weeks prior to beginning the program.
+A drug screen is prior to beginning the program.
+Students must submit all requirements by due dates to retain their seats in the Nursing program.